BlockSigner/cove/site/content/english/offering.md

 {{% /plan %}}
 {{< /row >}}

+{{% content %}}
-## Can be flexibly combined
+Can be flexibly combined
-The two service models can be combined: For example, if Mr. Sample daily signs contracts with various external parties, we recommend the flat rate plan for Mr. Sample and the prepaid plan for the external parties.
+: The two service models can be combined: For example, if Mr. Sample daily signs contracts with various external parties, we recommend the flat rate plan for Mr. Sample and the prepaid plan for the external parties.

-## The more, the less expensive
+The more, the less expensive
-We have a volume-based pricing model: the more signatures you purchase in a prepaid plan, the lower the unit price.
+: We have a volume-based pricing model: the more signatures you purchase in a prepaid plan, the lower the unit price.
 The more people you sign up for the flat rate plan, the lower the monthly flat rate per person.

 {{< button
   "Get offer now"
   "mailto:info@skribble.com"
   "_blank"
 >}}
+{{% /content %}}

 {{% /center-block %}}